Today’s guest post is from author Barbara Baig.

 - To get better at what we do, we just need to keep doing it.

 - Improvement depends on how much effort we put in.
 If we’re not improving, we’re just not trying hard enough.

 These assumptions are so common you might not even realize you hold them.
-But they share something with many other widely held assumptions: they aren’t true.
+But they share something with many other widely held assumptions: They aren’t true.

-- Even brain scientists used to believe that each person’s brain—and, therefore, his abilities—were fixed at birth.
+- Even brain scientists used to believe that each person’s brain—and, therefore, his abilities—was fixed at birth.
 But since the 1990s brain scientists have discovered that the human brain, even the adult brain, is far more adaptable than anyone ever imagined.
 They call this ability of the brain to change in response to challenges its plasticity, a quality that (barring injury or illness) everyone’s brain possesses.
 It’s the ability of our brains to change—not our innate talent—that allows us to learn and develop new skills.

-- “Just keep writing, you’ll get better”: this piece of writing advice pervades the internet.
+- “Just keep writing, you’ll get better”: This piece of writing advice pervades the internet.
 Sadly, it’s completely wrong.
 In their studies of experts, Ericsson and his colleagues have shown that none of them achieved mastery simply by doing the same thing over and over.

 - And while effort is certainly important, effort by itself will get us nowhere.
 What we need, Ericsson explains, is the right kind of training, the kind of training that creates experts in any field.
 He and his colleagues named this kind of training deliberate practice.
 Well, sure: practice.
 We all know what that is.
 Or do we?